oxidecomputer/amd-host-image-builder/README.md

 This tool builds a flash image for an AMD Zen system.

-# Usage
+# Setup

-First, edit `etc/Milan.json` (or similar configuration file).
+First, please set up the environment such that you have the reqired AMD firmware and also the bootloader you want to use.

-Then, build an image by the following commands:
+This is done by executing the following commands:

     git submodule init
     git submodule update

+# Usage

+Then edit `etc/Milan.json` (or similar configuration file) to your liking.
+Then, build an image for Milan.img by the following commands:

-    make
+    make milan

 Or, if you want to manually specify the command line: